atom-model/ATOM/README.md

 This bitbucket repository requires mercurial (http://mercurial.selenic.com/downloads).
 Macports:  sudo port install mercurial

+## Compilation

+Requirements:

+* TODO

+Additionally, to compile the Python interface, you need Cython

+* For OS X, we recommend one of

+    brew install Cython
+    brew install netcdf

+(ADVANCED: Cython can also be installed from pip, which is useful if you're running inside a virtualenv.)

+* For Ubuntu, we recommend ```apt-get install TODO```.

 * * *

 ### How do I download ATOM?